Bytecrowds/bytecrowds/README.md

 # Security

 We're using [auth.js](https://authjs.dev) for authentication.
-In addition to that, all routes require authentication regardless of the operation and affected resources.
-The authorizedEmails field can also be modified only from the database directly.
+Once set, the list of authorized emails for a protected bytecrowd can only be modified from the database directly.

+The analytics engine needs to temporarily store the SHA-256 hashes of the visitors' IP addresses to determine the number of unique visitors the site has.
+Those hashes are regularly deleted.

 # How to run?